compintell/Mooncake.jl/bench/README.md

 CSV.write("file_name.csv", df)
 ```

-Additionally, the convenience function `plot_ratio_histogram!` can be used to produce
+Additionally, the convenience function `plot_ratio_histogram!` can be used to produce a histogram of `value_and_pb_ratio` with formatting which is suited to this field.
+Call it as follows:
-histograms which summarise the distribution of the ratio of the time taken to compute the
-gradient vs the time taken to compute the primal.
-See the docstring for more info, call it
-as follows:
 ```julia
 derived_results = benchmark_derived_rrules!!(Xoshiro)
 df = DataFrame(df)